c-bruce/pysamss/README.md

 - Improve Iz calculation for vessels
 - Full doc strings for classes and methods
 - Aerodynamics module to simulate atmospheric effects
-- Full 6dof capabilities with multiple bodies for simulation of Earth - Moon transfers for example [STARTED]
 - Plotting helper functions [STARTED]
 - Add System class and implement method of simulating full system (i.e. not needing to simulate individual objects) [STARTED]
-- Update thrust function for 6dof
-- Update doc strings to account for use of quaternions in state vector

 Complete:
 - Enable simulation of multiple body objects (i.e. to simulate n-body problems)